neryus/email-developer-handbook/README.md

 ## Outlook desktop

 ###Text cut off when wrapping around image in Outlook 2013, 2016
-It cuts off the left side of the text only on Outlooks 2013 and 2016.
+It cuts off the left side of the text only in Outlooks 2013 and 2016.
 Here is how it looks like in Outlook:
 ![Text cut off](/screenshots/screenshot-litmus com 2016-04-11 17-21-32.jpg?raw=true)

 The simple solution would be add alignment to parent table `align="left"`.
 This works well on my issue.